 Graduates must successfully complete supervised practice in human nutrition under the direction of a preceptor/instructor in an approved rotation/site to meet graduation requirements for a BSHN.
-The Human Nutrition program prepares students for entry-level practice in normal nutrition and health promotion.
-It also prepares students for graduate education in nutritional science and various allied health professions (occupational therapy, physical therapy, medical school, physician assistant, etc.).
+The Human Nutrition program prepares students for entry-level practice in normal nutrition and health promotion for graduate education in nutritional science and various allied health professions (occupational therapy, physical therapy, medical school, physician assistant, etc.).
 The curriculum is designed to be flexible to allow students to specialize in areas of interest or pursue necessary pre-requisite coursework for graduate school admission requirements.
 The Human Nutrition program does not prepare graduates to be licensed as Nutritionists in North Dakota.
 Licensure law varies from state to state.
 If you would like to pursue a degree plan that will lead to licensure in North Dakota, please learn more about becoming a Registered Dietitian Nutritionist (RDN) through our Coordinated Program in Dietetics.
+The MS Human Nutrition may also be a route to licensure in some states.

-Admission for Supervised Practice
+Admission for Supervised Practice ND 497

 Students are admitted to the Human Nutrition program upon admission to the University or by transfer of majors while enrolled at UND.
 Supervised Practice (N&D 497 enrollment), typically completed senior year, requires a secondary application process.
-Students apply for supervised practice one semester in advance of intended enrollment.
+Students apply for supervised practice one semester in advance of their intended enrollment.
 Students apply during fall semester to complete supervised practice during spring semester of the same academic year.
 Students apply spring semester to complete supervised practice during the summer or the following fall semester (same calendar year and new academic year).
-N&D 345 Community Nutrition is a pre- or corequisite for N&D 497 enrollment.
+N&D 345 Community Nutrition is a pre- or co-requisite for N&D 497 enrollment.